 Statistical Analysis

-I analyzed seed set with generalized linear mixed models (GLMM) (R Core Team 2014, Bates 2014) to account for the fact that multiple flowers per clone were sampled.
+All statistical analysis was performed using the R statistical package.
+I performed initial comparisons for the treatment effect on seed set and seed weight using Welch Two Sample t-test.
+Because I sampled multiple flowers from the same clones, I further analyzed seed set with generalized linear mixed models (GLMM) (R Core Team 2014, Bates and others 2014) to account for this nested design and the influence of clone of origin on the response variable.
 I fit the final model to accommodate a poisson distribution typical of count data.
-I also initially analyzed average seed weight with a GLMM (R Core Team 2014, Bates et al 2014).
-In analysis of both models, I considered the pollination treatment as the fixed-effect variable and clonal origin as the random-effect variable and utilized restricted maximum likelihood (REML) to characterize the covariance between responses of individual plants.
+Because the seed weight data were normally distributed, I further analyzed seed weight with a linear mixed model (Bates and other 2015) to account for clonal influence on the response variable.
+I considered the pollination treatment as the fixed-effect variable and clonal origin as the random-effect variable and utilized restricted maximum likelihood (REML) to characterize the covariance between responses of individual plants.
+I then used the models to determine predicted values for both average seed weight and seed set (R Core Team 2014).

-For the sake of model parsimony, I ultimately excluded the random effect from the final average seed weight model as it failed to explain a significant proportion (using α=0.05) of the variation in the dependent variable.
-Additionally, because the seed weight data fit a normal distribution, I ultimately analyzed average seed weight with a simple linear regression.

-In both models, I determined the significance of the fixed effect on the dependent variable through Type II Wald Chi-square tests (Fox and Weisberg 2011), and used the models to determine predicted values for both average seed weight and seed set (R Core Team 2014).

-It should be noted that I only included flowers that set one or more seeds were in the statistical analysis because it was not possible to evaluate whether the failure of pollinated flowers to produce seed entirely was a result of a biological mechanism, which would have been fit for inclusion in analysis, or a result of experimental error, for example mistimed pollen transfers, which would have been unfit for inclusion.
-I attempted pollen transfers on 210 floral culms, and based on the aforementioned seed development criteria, I included 121 culms and 17 individual flowers (9 outcrossed and 84 selfed) in the analysis.
+It should be noted that I only included flowers that set one or more seeds in the statistical analysis because it was not possible to evaluate whether the failure of pollinated flowers to produce seed entirely was a result of a biological mechanism, which would have been fit for inclusion in analysis, or a result of experimental error, for example mistimed pollen transfers, which would have been unfit for inclusion.
+I attempted pollen transfers on 210 floral culms, and based on the aforementioned seed development criteria, I included 121 culms and 174 individual flowers (90 outcrossed and 84 selfed) in the analysis.

 Results: